Prajnavada/chatgpt-retrieval/README.md

 ```
 Modify `constants.py.default` to use your own [OpenAI API key](https://platform.openai.com/account/api-keys).

-Place your own data into `data/data.txt`.
+Place your own data into `data/docs` folder.